dotmastery-com/userservice/README.md

 1. Install Golang as per the install instructions here: https://golang.org/doc/install

+2. Install mongo as per https://docs.mongodb.com/manual/administration/install-community/
+Start a mongo daemon by running _mongod_ in a terminal

 ## Running the code

 1. Clone the project and make sure its part of the $GOPATH